MuYunyun/blog/BasicSkill/css/INHERITED_AND_NON-INHERITED.md

 ### Non-Inherited Type

-In the oppsite of inherited type, the non-inherited types are listed as follow:
+In the opposite of inherited type, the non-inherited types are listed as follow:

 * `Layout Type`: float、position、left、right、top、bottom、z-index、display
 * `Box Type`: width、max-width、min-width、height、max-height、min-height、margin、padding、border;
 * `Background Type`: background-size、background-image、background-clip、background-color、background-origin、background-position、background-repeat;
-* `others`: overflow、text-overflow、verticle-align;
+* `Others`: overflow、text-overflow、vertical-align;

 ### Recap

-These lists distinguishs some inherited type and some non-inherited type from css propertys.
+These section introduces the inherited concept in CSS, and distinguish some inherited type and some non-inherited type from css properties.
 Hope it's helpful for you.